openmod/openmod/docs/devdoc/concepts/databases.md

 For more detail on saving, refer to [Microsoft's EF Core Documentation on saving data](https://docs.microsoft.com/en-us/ef/core/saving/).

-Everytime a user connects, we want to record this to a database.
+Every time a user connects, we want to record this to a database.
 We can subscribe to `IUserConnectionEvent` for this.
 For more information on events, see the [Events documentation](events.md).

-As we registered our db context in our plugin container configurator, we can simply resolve our db context from our constructor.
+As we registered our DB context in our plugin container configurator, we can simply resolve our DB context from our constructor.

 The base code for our event listener is as follows: